Vale, Guernsey: Other

 The parish was twinned with the Normandy port of FRA Barneville-Carteret in 1987.

 Politics

-Vale comprises the whole of the Vale administrative division.
+Vale comprised the whole of the Vale administrative division, until the 2018 referendum implemented a single constituency.

 In the 2016 Guernsey general election there was a 3,774 or 74% turnout to elect six Deputies.
-Those elected (in order of votes received) being Matt Fallaize, Dave Jones, Mary Lowe, Laurie Queripel, Jeremy Smithies and Sarah Hansmann Rouxel.
+Those elected were (in order of votes received) Matt Fallaize, Dave Jones, Mary Lowe, Laurie Queripel, Jeremy Smithies and Sarah Hansmann Rouxel.

 Dave Jones died in July 2016 and a by-election was held in October 2016 to elect a replacement.